Moving Authority

 What If I Fail To Do UCR Registration?

-If you forget to pay for your UCR before crossing state lines, you may face serious consequences.
+You may face severe consequences if you forget to pay for your U CR before crossing state lines.
 Depending on the state, first-time offenders could be subjected to fines ranging from $100 to $5000 and have their vehicles detained.
 Do you want to know Dot Authority?
 Don't let yourself get caught off guard - make sure you're prepared with a valid UCR whenever you travel!

 Does My State Participate in Unified Carrier Registration?

-If you live in one of the 11 states – Arizona, Florida, Hawaii, Maryland, Nevada, New Jersey, Oregon, Vermont, Wyoming, and the District of Columbia – that don’t participate in the UCR program, you're still not off the hook.
+Suppose you live in one of the 11 states – Arizona, Florida, Hawaii, Maryland, Nevada, New Jersey, Oregon, Vermont, Wyoming, and the District of Columbia – that don’t participate in the UCR program.
+In that case, you're still not off the hook.
 Learn more about Biennial Update.
-Any motor carrier who travels across state lines is required to purchase a UCR filing from the nearest participating state.
-Currently, 41 states are part of this program so there's likely one close by.
+Any motor carrier traveling across state lines must purchase a UCR filing from the nearest participating state.
+Currently, 41 states are part of this program so there's likely one nearby.

 What Is the UCR Act?

-The UCR Act, which is part of the federal highway reauthorization bill known as SAFETEA-LU, was passed into law on August 10th 2005.
-It provides authorization for the creation of the Unified Carrier Registration Agreement, which can be found in 49 USC § 14504a.
-Read more about Broker Freight Package.
+The UCR Act, which is part of the federal highway reauthorization bill known as SAFETEA-LU, was passed into law on August 10th, 2005.
+It provides authorization for creating the Unified Carrier Registration Agreement, which can be found in 49 USC § 14504a.
+Read more about the Broker Freight Package.
 This agreement sets out legally binding terms and conditions regarding the registration requirements for interstate motor carriers.
-Know what is Carrier Agreement.
+Know what is a Carrier Agreement.
 Ultimately, it helps to ensure safer roads by placing responsibility on carriers to register with their state and pay applicable fees.

 Moving Authority Association Can Take Care of Your UCR Filing Today

 Our third-party association is standing by to provide you with full-scale UCR registration services.
 UCR Unveiled.
 To get started, all you need to do is give us a call.
-Within minutes, we can assess the unique UCR filings needs of your transportation company.
-Do you want to know CA Number?
+Within minutes, we can assess your transportation company's unique UCR filing needs.
+Do you want to know the CA Number?
 Then, our team can get straight to work and provide fast and effective solutions.
 This way, you won't have to worry about dealing with UCR paperwork ever again.

 Key Points: What Is UCR in the Transportation Industry?